An enduring power of attorney is a legal document in which you appoint another person to make property and financial decisions for you.

 What is a ‘donor’ and ‘attorney’?

 An enduring power of attorney will often refer to a ‘donor’ and an ‘attorney’.
-A donor is the person who makes the enduring power of attorney (you) and the attorney is the person (or persons, if more than one) who is being given the power to make decisions on your behalf.
+A donor is the person who makes the enduring power of attorney (you), and the attorney is the person (or persons, if more than one) who is being given the power to make decisions on your behalf.

 What does mental capacity mean?

 The law requires that we have mental capacity when making certain decisions during our life, in order for them to be valid.
-This can be confirmed by a doctor or the person can be referred to a doctor if there is a dispute about that person’s mental capacity.
+This can be confirmed by a doctor, or the person can be referred to a doctor if there is a dispute about that person’s mental capacity.

 Having mental capacity means that we can:

-• understand information given to us; and
+- understand information given to us

-• Communicate the decision to other people.
+- communicate the decision to other people.

 Can my attorney make medical decisions for me?